UtrechtUniversity/dataprivacyproject/_posts/2022-10-31-quarterly-project-update-october-2022.md

 - Collectively answering FAQs arising from the Survey and other channels.

 ### 🔍 Survey
 We have recently closed the Data Privacy Survey.
 In total, we received 176 responses on the online survey, and had one-on-one meetings with 28 researchers.
 There are now 2 reports available: a report with <a href="https://utrechtuniversity.github.io/dataprivacysurvey/docs/data-privacy-survey-report.html" target = "_blank">the full Results</a> (including for faculties separately) and one with <a href="https://utrechtuniversity.github.io/dataprivacysurvey/docs/data-privacy-survey-recommendations.html" target="_blank">Recommendations</a>.
-Additionally, all code, documentation and a synthetic dataset are shared in the <a href="https://github.com/utrechtuniversity/dataprivacysurvey" target="_blank">GitHub repository</a>.
+Additionally, all code, documentation and a synthetic dataset are shared in the <a href="https://github.com/utrechtuniversity/dataprivacysurvey" target="_blank">GitHub repository</a>, and can be cited <a href="" target="_blank">as specified here</a>.

 The next steps are to:
 - Present the results of the survey to all relevant stakeholders, such as privacy officers at faculties and central level, library staff, IT staff, researchers, and possible even outside of the university.